sammoorhouse/NLP-18-maameyaa18/README.md

 # NLP-18-maameyaa18
-Work done in NLP class
+This is Maame Yaa Osei's project repo for NLP class at Ashesi University.